Hyperelliptic Schottky Problem and Stable Modular Forms

 Fix two indexes $i$ and $j$, by explicit computation we have

 On the other hand

 the coefficient $(1+\delta_{ij})$ is because the variables on $\H_g$ are $\t_{ij}$ with $i\leq j$, so when we compute the derivative with respect to $\t_{ij}$ we need to derive both $\t_{ij}$ and $\t_{ji}$.
-Applying the identity (\ref{polLat}) we obtain the proposition. \end{proof} See also \cite{MVdeg} page 16.
-This result could be generalized to higher order Fourier-Jacobi coefficients and higher rank lattices, but we do not need it. $\\$
+Applying Theorem \ref{polLat} we obtain the result. \end{proof} This formula is also discussed in \cite[page 16]{MVdeg}.
+This result is generalised to higher order Fourier-Jacobi coefficients and higher rank quadratic forms in \cite[Theorem 10.3]{PhD}. \end{subsection}

-Let us now look at the behaviour of $F_g$ on $\M_g$.
-We are going to use the notion of slope defined at the end of section \ref{Satake} and we will make the following assumption: \begin{Assumption} Let $F_{g+1}$ be a modular form on $\A_{g+1}^S$, if its weight divided by its vanishing order on $\A_g\cap \M_{g+1}^S$ is smaller than or equal to 6, then $F_{g+1}$ vanishes on $\M_{g+1}$. \end{Assumption} This assumption is true for low values of $g$.
-If $g\leq 23$ we can apply corollary 1.2 of \cite{Farkas}, which guarantees that the slope of $F_{g+1}$ is the weight divided by the vanishing order on $\A_g\cap \M_{g+1}^S$.
-If $g$ is small (e.g. $g\leq 4$, see \cite{Harris} theorem 0.3) the slope of $\overline{\M}_{g+1}$ is bigger than 6, so we obtain that $F_{g+1}$ vanishes on $\M_{g+1}$.
-The previous argument could possibly hold for any $g$, but this is still an open problem.